What is the mission of your practice?

 Can I use flex spending (FSA) or a health savings account (HSA) to pay for your services?

 I have health insurance.
-Do I still use my insurance for labs, medications, specialists, etc?
+Can I still use my insurance for labs, medications, specialists, etc?

 Yes.
 I order medications, tests, and place specialist referrals on your behalf for items and services that are covered by your insurance plan.